State plans to hire fewer contact tracers than experts recommend

 Aaron Wendelboe, interim state epidemiologist, said the number of people conducting tracing investigations is between 250 and 350 — a level that fluctuates depending on caseloads and other factors.

 Many contact tracers have been temporarily reassigned from their normal duties.
-They include staff from local offices of the Oklahoma State Department of Health, the University of Oklahoma, Oklahoma State University, the Oklahoma City-County Health Department, the Tulsa Health Department, the Oklahoma National Guard and the Southern Plains Tribal Health Board.
+They include staff from local offices of the Oklahoma State Department of Health, the University of Oklahoma, Oklahoma State University, Oklahoma City-County Health Department, Tulsa Health Department, Oklahoma National Guard and Southern Plains Tribal Health Board.

 The state is partnering with Oklahoma City-based Express Employment Professionals to hire the 500 additional contact tracers.
 Wendelboe said the number could increase over time.